Kiran7007/Interview-Preparation/docs/android.md

 ## What should fail a PR?

-A PR should fail for compilation errors, unit-test failures, lint or static-analysis failures, security-scan failures, and important instrumentation-test failures.
-Coverage should support meaningful tests rather than being enforced as an arbitrary number.
+A PR should fail when it introduces issues that can affect **correctness, security, or code quality**:

+- **Compilation errors:** The project must build successfully.
+- **Unit-test failures:** Existing or newly added unit tests must pass.
+- **Lint / static-analysis failures:** Catch code-quality and potential defect issues.
+- **Security-scan failures:** Block known vulnerabilities or security issues.
+- **Instrumentation-test failures:** Important Android integration or UI tests should pass.
+- **Coverage:** Use coverage to encourage meaningful tests, rather than enforcing an arbitrary percentage.

 ---